alok-ai-lab/DeepInsight3D_pkg/README.md

 ## Download and Install

-1. Download Matlab package DeepInsight3D_pkg.tar.gz from the link above.
+1. Download Matlab package DeepInsight3D_pkg.tar.gz or the entire DeepInsight3D_pkg folder from the link above.
 Store it in your working directory.
 Gunzip and untar as follows:

     ```Matlab
     >> gunzip DeepInsight3D_pkg.tar.gz